-Cyril of Jerusalem on two dimensions of faith, as taught by the Bible.
+Cyril of Jerusalem on two kinds of faith, as taught by the Bible.
 There is the belief necessary for salvation which is a gift offered to all.
 Then there is the extraordinary grace of confidence that is likened to a mustard seed.
+This second kind of faith that moves mountains is a charism, a supernatural gift of the Holy Spirit.

 The one word “faith” can have two meanings.
 One kind of faith concerns doctrines.
 It involves the soul’s ascent to and acceptance of some particular matter.
 It also concerns the soul’s good according to the words of the Lord: Whoever hears my voice and believes in him who sent me has eternal life, and will not come to be judged.
 And again: He who believes in the Son is not condemned, but has passed from death to life.